 - Thank God every day for all you have – family, friends, and health.
-The rest is window-dressing.
+The rest is window-dressings.

-If I was given the option of being 20 again, would I do it?
+So, if I was given the option of being 20 again, would I do it?
 Sure, a toned body, a laissez faire attitude and a working metabolism would be great but, in the end, a poor tradeoff for so many benefits that comes with age.
-I’ll stick with where I am and what I know…but that metabolism sure would be nice.
+I think I’ll stick with where I am and what I know…but that metabolism sure would be nice.